Korporal/Valence.Net/README.md

 * Provide a systematic means of reprersenting Valence errors via custom exceptions.
 * Simply how applications deal with API versions.
 * Provide robust argument checking.
+* Readonly mode to ensure no update operations can be made when testing.

 The initial library is wholly synchronous and expanding this to expose asynchronous support is anticipated for a future version.